 Just make sure to frequently check your mix in mono.
 You never know where your track will get played, and you want to make sure it sounds good in every format.

 LEVELS features a mono button at the top for quickly referencing your mix in mono.
-Select a mixing preset in LEVELS (presets in bottom left corner) so that you get a warning if you push your peak or loudness too high.
+Select a mixing preset in LEVELS (presets in the bottom left corner) so that you get a warning if you push your peak or loudness too high.
 The sections in LEVELS will turn red if there’s an issue, and you can hover over the section icons to learn how to fix the identified issue.

 Remember, if it sounds good in mono, it will sound great in stereo!
 Vice versa is not always the case.